 Right outside the Artmaking Studio near the John R entrance, littles will find a quiet nook filled with art-themed books, a child-sized table and chairs, and engaging toys.
 Get ready to play with magnets, blocks, and a weaving loom.
 This space is perfect for keeping younger children busy while parents pop into the Studio for an artmaking workshop.

-Puppet shows, music, and family-friendly movies are just some of the many public programs included with museum admission almost every weekend!
-Check out upcoming events like the film Sirocco and the Kingdom of the Winds on July 26 and a K-Pop Culture Experience on August 16.
+Puppet shows, music and dance performances, and family-friendly movies are just some of the many public programs included with museum admission almost every weekend!
+Check out upcoming events like Detroit Multicultural Dance Festival on June 12 and a Using Color to Celebrate Identity workshop with Detroit artist Ijania Cortez on June 27.

 5. Drawing in the Galleries